aptonic/dropzone4-actions/YouTube Downloader.dzbundle/youtube-dl/README.md

     ydl.download(['http://www.youtube.com/watch?v=BaW_jenozKc'])
 ```

 Most likely, you'll want to use various options.
-For a list of what can be done, have a look at [`youtube_dl/YoutubeDL.py`](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/YoutubeDL.py#L121-L269).
+For a list of options available, have a look at [`youtube_dl/YoutubeDL.py`](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/YoutubeDL.py#L128-L278).
 For a start, if you want to intercept youtube-dl's output, set a `logger` object.

 Here's a more complete example of a program that outputs only errors (and a short message after the download is finished), and downloads/converts the video to an mp3 file: